juergenweb/FrontendForms/README.md

 ```

 * **matchEmail**\
+  This is intended to be used on login forms where you login with email and password.
-  Has to be added to the password field; checks if password and email matches - useful for login form.
+  Has to be added to the password field; checks if password and email matches.
   It is the same validation as matchUsername, but in this case you can use email and password for the login.

 First parameter: validation name / Second parameter: the field name of the email field